jpuka/mushi-identifier/README.md

 **Additional steps**

-- [ ] Add macro-averaged F1 score to metrics, since it should work well for long-tailed distributions
+- [ ] Add macro-averaged F1 score to metrics, since it should work well for long-tailed class distributions
 - [ ] Try MobileNetV3 as the base model
 - [ ] Try fine-tuning instead of feature extraction, once there is enough data